Top US antitrust regulators admit to infighting on big tech probe

 The Justice Department's antitrust division chief, Makan Delrahim, said Tuesday that its probes of big technology companies like Alphabet's Google were a "priority" that could result in either "law enforcement or policy options as solutions."

-WASHINGTON: The top U.S. antitrust regulators admitted on Tuesday they had wasted time arguing over who would investigate which tech company as they take on major probes of firms like Alphabet's Google for using their market power unfairly.
+WASHINGTON: The top U.S. antitrust regulators admitted at a congressional hearing on Tuesday that they had wasted time arguing over who would investigate which tech company, as they take on major probes of firms like Alphabet's Google for allegedly using their market power unfairly.

 The Justice Department's antitrust division chief, Makan Delrahim, acknowledged instances where officials' time "is wasted on those kinds of squabbles."

-The hearing was a tough one for Delrahim and Joe Simons, chair of the Federal Trade Commission, who were criticized by lawmakers at a hearing of the Senate Judiciary Committee's antitrust panel for overlapping on the probes, and for other matters.
+The hearing by the Senate Judiciary Committee's antitrust panel was a tough one for Delrahim and Joe Simons, chair of the Federal Trade Commission, who were criticized by lawmakers for overlapping on the probes, and for other matters.

-Reuters and others reported in June that the agencies had divided up the companies, with Justice taking Google and Apple , while the FTC looked at Facebook and Amazon .
+Reuters and others reported in June that the agencies had divided up the companies being investigated, with Justice taking Google and Apple , while the FTC looked at Facebook and Amazon.com Inc .

 The Justice Department later said it was opening a probe of online platforms.
 This led some industry observers to question whether the two investigations would overlap.

-"Based on news reports, it sounds like your agencies may be pursuing monopolization investigations of the same companies," said Lee.
+"Based on news reports, it sounds like your agencies may be pursuing monopolization investigations of the same companies," said the panel's Chairman Mike Lee.
 "I don't think your agencies should be divvying up parts of a monopolization investigation of the same tech company."

 Lee asked both men if the process of deciding which agency would investigate which company - formally called the clearance process - had broken down.